Chapter 33, Title 38 U. S. Code

 Chapter 33 Entitlement

 Individuals eligible under Chapter 33 are generally entitled to 36 months of educational assistance.
-Individuals are limited to a maximum of 48 months of entitlement when using benefits under two or more programs.

-Students eligible for Chapter 30, 1606, or 1607, on August 1, 209, and on their election date, must relinquish a benefit to receive Chapter 33.
 Students eligible for more than one benefit only have to relinquish one benefit to receive Chapter 33.

 Chapter 33 elections are irrevocable.
 However: